Weight Training for Weight Loss: Three Simple Programs

 - Bench Press: A classic, and a great way to engage all of the arms.

-Experimentation and variety is key.
-So be sure to look at our FREE workouts plans.
+Be sure to sign up for an Exercise.com PRO plan!
 We’ve got dozens of workouts and exercise demonstrations to help you design a plan that’s best for you, or we can put together a plan for you.
 We are behind you all the way, whether you want to build muscle or burn fat.
+Go PRO now!